Patagonia Calcite Jacket

 Best Rain Jackets of 2024

-Here in the Pacific Northwest, we know a thing or two about rain.
-From months of daily drizzle to heavy downpour in the mountains, we’re acutely aware of the benefits of a quality waterproof and breathable shell.
-Below we break down the best rain...
+With a long history in the Pacific Northwest, the Switchback team knows a thing or two about rain.
+From months of daily drizzle to heavy downpours in the mountains, we're acutely aware of the benefits of a quality waterproof and breathable shell—not...

 Best Women’s Rain Jackets of 2024

 Let’s face it: It rains, and sometimes it pours.
 Thankfully, a good rain jacket can provide a solid layer of defense against the elements.
-The women’s options here range from $75 to $500 and run the gamut from everyday models with urban styling to...
+Our female editors have tested dozens of designs on trails near and far to bring you our 18 favorites below...

 Patagonia Torrentshell 3L Rain Jacket Review

-Patagonia’s Torrentshell 3L rain jacket is about as popular and well liked as it gets in the outdoor apparel space.
-The hardwearing 3-layer build offers excellent protection and durability, you get a wide...
+Patagonia’s Torrentshell 3L rain jacket is about as popular as it gets in the outdoor apparel space.
+The hardwearing 3-layer build offers excellent protection and durability, you get a wide variety of color options, and it's very reasonably priced for...

 On Location: Valle Cochamó